0atman/noboilerplate/scripts/38-autism.md

 Autism, does not appear to be like this.
 We can't yet comprehensively diagnose the biological or physiological root cause or causes.

 Autism is a neurological/developmental disorder, not a mental health condition.
-And because of the developmental/neurological difference, autistic traits touch so many different areas that a mental health disorder typically would not.
+And because of the developmental/neurological difference, autistic traits touch so many different areas of life that a mental health disorder typically would not.

-Just look at some of the traits that someone with autism can have:
+Just look at some of the traits that someone with autism can express:

 ---